micahscopes/splice-weaver-mcp/notes-log/08-benchmark-readme.md

 ## License

-This benchmark framework is part of the organized-grepster-mcp project and follows the same license terms.
+This benchmark framework is part of the splice-weaver-mcp project and follows the same license terms.